-Treating HIV with monthly combination injections of long-acting formulations of ViiV Healthcare’s cabotegravir and Janssen’s Edurant (rilpivirine) suppresses the virus as effectively as a standard daily oral antiretroviral (ARV) regimen.
-Given the success of the experimental regimen in a pair of advanced trials, the long-acting combination of cabotegravir and Edurant is poised to achieve approval from heath regulators, including the Food and Drug Administration (FDA).
+Treating HIV with monthly combination injections of long-acting formulations of ViiV Healthcare’s cabotegravir and Janssen’s rilpivirine (sold in daily pill form as Edurant) suppresses the virus as effectively as a standard daily oral antiretroviral (ARV) regimen.
+Given the success of the experimental regimen in a pair of advanced trials, the long-acting combination of cabotegravir and rilpivirine is poised to achieve approval from heath regulators, including the Food and Drug Administration (FDA).

 This would mark the first time an approved regimen does not require taking daily oral medications.

 People with HIV who receive a prescription for an approved long-acting injectable regimen would need to receive their injections intramuscularly in a clinic, most ; they would not be able to inject themselves at home.